nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

     ; A field in the vote.
     SourceField = [ FieldSource, VoteableStructKey ]

     ; A location in the vote.
-Each location here can only occur ; be referenced from later locations, or from itself.
+Each location here can only ; be referenced from later locations, or from itself.
     FieldSource = "M" ; Meta.
                / "CP" ; ClientParam.